 We tend to aspirate our plosive sounds: [p] [b] [d] and [t].
 You can practice not doing this by holding a piece of paper in front of your lips, saying these sounds and aiming for the paper to move as little as possible.

 In English, the letter “j” usually produces the sound [dʒ]; for example, “enjoy” or “jam” both have the [dʒ] sound.
 However, in French this sound is rare, and the “j” is far more likely to be pronounced [ʒ], i.e. je (I) and jaune (yellow).
 However, [dʒ] can be found in loan words like “jazz,” so it’s not unknown to the French tongue.

 The same is true for “ch,” which we often pronounce [tʃ], but the French usually pronounce [ʃ].
-This is fairly logical when you think about the instances that we do this in English.
-Although we have words like “cheese” and “chance” with a hard “ch,” some of our words like “brioche,” “cloche,” “Chicago” and “quiche” pronounce “ch” as [ʃ].
+Although we have words like “cheese” and “chance” with a hard “ch,” some of our words like “brioche,” “Chicago” and “quiche” pronounce “ch” as [ʃ].
 Many of these words are of French origin, so this pronunciation should be second nature to us.

-However, it’s still common for people learning French to try and use [tʃ] for words like chose (thing) or [dʒ] for words like je.
-This usually stems from inexperience or lack of phonetic understanding, but you are now armed with the tool of the IPA, so you can easily avoid that mistake by looking up the pronunciation!
+However, it’s still common for people learning French to try and use [tʃ] for words like chose (thing) or [dʒ] for words like je .
+With the IPA you can easily avoid that mistake!

 “Gn” in French and English